Free Excel formula generator with syntax checker

 Sample practical formulas

-For instance,: “sum sales in column C where the region in column A is East.”
-The tool can suggest a SUMIF or SUMIFS formula.
-Simply replace the example ranges with the actual columns in your worksheet.
+For example, “sum sales in column C, where the region in column A is East.”
+The tool can recommend the SUMIF or SUMIFS formula.
+Please replace the example ranges with the actual columns in your worksheet.

 Example 2: Retrieve Employee Information

-Please locate the employee ID in column A and retrieve the department from column C. Depending on your settings, the tool will throw out an XLOOKUP, VLOOKUP, or INDEX MATCH formula.
+Identify the employee ID in column A and the department in column C. Depending on the settings you select, the tool will return an XLOOKUP, VLOOKUP, or INDEX MATCH formula.

-Count the number of working days between the start and end dates.
-The tool can suggest network days and help you add holidays if you have a holiday range in your workbook.
+Count the working days between the start and end dates.
+If you have a holiday range in your workbook, the tool can suggest network days and help you to add holidays.

 How to make quality formula requests